ahmadnadeem6236/go-movies-crud/Readme.md

 # GO Movies Crud Rest API...

-A crud operation demonstrate using Golang using Gorilla/Mux package.
+A crud operation demonstrate using Golang using gin package.
 It is single page application implementing crud.

 ## TODO